oVirt/ovirt-site/source/release/3.5.4/index.html.md

 * [RHEL6.7][log-collector] Missing some info from engine's collected logs
  - rhevm-log-collector is missing sos dependency on RHEL 6.7

+### oVirt Hosted Engine HA

+* Unexpected Migration of HostedEngine
+ - /var/log/messages is spammed with hosted engine errors on RHEV-H 3.5.4

 ### oVirt Hosted Engine Setup

 * [TEXT ONLY] - Hosted Engine - Instructions for handling Invalid Storage Domain error